joeldenning/coexisting-angular-microfrontends/README.md

 additional microfrontends.

 ## Instructions
-Ignore how tedious the developer experience is right now -- it will be fixed with https://github.com/CanopyTax/single-spa-angular/issues/41
+Note that the developer experience for this project will improve via with https://github.com/CanopyTax/single-spa-angular/issues/41

 After cloning the repo, run the following commands in a terminal from inside of the cloned project
 ```sh
 cd navbar
 npm install
 ng build

 cd ../app1
 npm install
 ng build

 cd ../app2
 npm install
 ng build

 cd ..
 npx serve -s
 ```

 Now open your browser to the url it says to open (usually http://localhost:5000).

+If you want set up a watcher so that you don't have to wait for an entire rebuild everytime you make a code change, run `ng build --watch` in whichever application(s) that you are working on.

 ## More documentation
 Go to https://github.com/CanopyTax/single-spa-angular to learn how all of this works.